 Retrospective patterns are handled differently among regions.

 In the northeast, if a “major” retrospective pattern exists, defined as an adjustment that shifts the terminal year fishing mortality or spawning stock biomass outside the 90% confidence bounds of the original estimates, a retrospective adjustment is applied to model results for determining stock status as well as for projections.

-In other regions, evaluation of retrospective patterns is more qualitative.
+In Alaska, guidance explicitly states that Mohn’s rho in isolation is not cause for rejection of a model or an adjustment but rather to be used in evaluating alternative models (Hanselman et al. 2013).
+The presence of a large positive Mohn’s rho has been used to justify recommending a more precautionary ABC in some cases.

 NWFSC & SWFSC: Retrospective analysis is required for all groundfish and CPS (and CPS?) assessments.
 Highly migratory species assessments evaluate retrospective patterns, although this is not a formal requirement nor have there been problematic retrospective patterns.
 Coastal pelagic species assessments generally have short modeling periods (10-15 years) and require strong assumptions on biological parameters.
-This results in negligible retrospective pattern. [need to verify for CPS and HMS].
+This results in negligible retrospective pattern.
 However, results of the analysis are not formally incorporated into management decisions.
 Relatively few west coast groundfish assessments show strong retrospective patterns.

 PIFSC: Retrospective analysis is commonly used as a model diagnostic for both integrated assessment models and Bayesian biomass dynamics models at the PIFSC.
 A typical analysis uses a time period of 5 years of retrospective peels to evaluate whether there is a consistent retrospective pattern for the provision of management advice.
 Retrospective patterns are evaluated for estimates of spawning biomass and fishing intensity, or fishing mortality, using Mohn’s rho (Mohn 1999) or similar diagnostic (Hurtado-Ferro et al. 2015) as a measure of the strength of the retrospective pattern.
 The direction and strength of the retrospective patterns in spawning potential and fishing intensity are reported as model diagnostics and also used for management advice.
 If a retrospective pattern is apparent, then this pattern is reported in the stock assessment report for the provision of scientific advice.